What is driving digital disruption?

 Leaders must embed a culture that provides platforms to allow people to experiment with new ideas and business models.
 Of course, these can be virtual or physical platforms.
 According to a BCG study of forty digital transformations, companies that emphasised a strong digital culture were 5x more likely to achieve a ‘breakthrough’ performance than companies that neglected culture.

 With a business environment marked by digital disruption, leadership must adopt a visual orientation that is experimental, inclusive and transformative.
-The complexity that digital disruption poses to business should be embraced.
+The complexity that digital disruption poses to a business should be embraced.
 Leaders must leverage data and technology to fulfil changing customer needs.
 In order to do so, they must pursue “economies of learning”.
 These decisions should not be based on plausible asserts.
 Rather leadership in the digital age requires an empirical understanding of what works and why.

 Should this alter perceptions of leaders and leadership?